-This course is an extension of Power Mechanics I and is designed to provide students with higher-level understanding of engine function and shop practices and procedures.
+This course is an extension of Intro to Automotive and is designed to provide students with higher-level understanding of engine function and shop practices and procedures.
 Vehicle maintenance is emphasized.

 This course is a two-hour block held at the Workforce Development Center in Kenai.
+Class availability is based on staffing.